whitetail0821/whitetail0821/README.md

 2. Exploratory Data Analysis (EDA)
 3. Predictive Modeling (Machine Learning)
-4. Business Intelligence and Data Visualization
+4. Business Intelligence and Data Visualization *(Please check the pinned repositories on my profile for detailed READMEs and analysis.)*
 ---

 ### 📧 Get In Touch